PutAgung/SeleniumEcomm/README.md

 # Selenium E-commerce Automation Framework

-This is a Selenium-based automation framework for e-commerce web testing using Java, JUnit, and Cucumber.
+This is a Selenium-based automation framework for this https://magento.softwaretestingboard.com/, an e-commerce web testing using Java, JUnit, and Cucumber.
 The project is organized with a clear directory structure to facilitate maintainability and readability.

 ## Project Hierarchy